 - freshly grated Parmigiano-Reggiano, to taste

 Make a dough with the three ingredients and knead until nice and smooth.
-Let the dough rest, covered, for half an hour or so.
+[This post (with video) talks about how to make semolina pasta dough] Let the dough rest, covered, for half an hour or so.

 Roll the dough into a thick salami and cut it into pieces.
 Keep them covered while you shape the trofiette.
 Roll each piece into a thin snake, 1/4 inch / 0.5 cm thick, then cut into pieces about 1 1/2 inch / 4 cm long (I use my three middle fingers to guide the blade).